sadraskol/entremets/docs/tutorial.rst

       `update users set age := age_2 + 1`
     end

-Run the specification with :code:`cargo run no-transaction.mets`.
+Run the specification with :code:`entremets no-transaction.mets`.
 The output tells us it explored the possible states:

 .. code-block:: text